Olive Lembe di Sita

 Marie Olive Lembe di Sita (born 29 July 1976) is the former First Lady of the Democratic Republic of the Congo.
 She was the long-term girlfriend of Congolese President Joseph Kabila whom she married on 1 June 2006, becoming her country's First Lady.

+Personal life

+On 1 June 2006, the head of the Maison Civile, Theo Mugalu, officially announced the wedding of Lembe di Sita to President Joseph Kabila.

+Two different dates emerged, some reports stating 10 June 2007, and other stating 10 June 2006.
+The wedding eventually took place on 17 June 2006 at the presidential residence in La Gombe, Kinshasa.

+As Kabila is Protestant and Lembe di Sita is Catholic, the wedding ceremony was ecumenical, with both Cardinal Frédéric Etsou-Nzabi-Bamungwabi, and Mgr Pierre Marini Bodho of the Church of Christ in Congo, officiating.

 In 1998, a daughter was born to the couple, Sifa Kabila, named after Kabila's mother, and former first lady Sifa Mahanya.

-Wedding

-On 1 June 2006, the head of the Maison Civile, Theo Mugalu, officially announced the wedding of Ms. Lembe di Sita to the President.

-Two different dates emerged, some reports stating 10 June 2007, and other stating 10 June 2006.
-The wedding eventually took place on 17 June 2006 at the Presidential residence, in La Gombe, Kinshasa.

-As President Kabila is Protestant, and Ms. Lembe di Sita is Catholic, the wedding ceremony was somewhat ecumenical, with both Cardinal Etsou, and Mgr Pierre Marini Bodho - Bishop and President of the Church of Christ in Congo, the umbrella church for most Protestant denominations in Congo - officiating.
-Cardinal Etsou had preeminence however.
+Then,In 2007, She went to Honor the father of Congolese Gospel Music, Charles Mombaya Massani.